vjsingh/Transcription-Hub/INSTALL.md

 # Setup and installation

-First of all, make a clone or [fork of this repository](http://help.github.com/fork-a-repo/) and replace all occurrences of `myapp` with a name of your choice.
+First of all, make a clone or [fork of this repository](http://help.github.com/fork-a-repo/) and replace all occurrences of `jazz` with a name of your choice.

 ## Launch an EC2 instance